Next Previous Contents

 There are several different actions available to interactively scale objects or the selected (tagged) points of the selected objects:

-The modelling action "Scale 3D" (shortcut: <S>, note the big S!) scales all three axes of the selected objects or the selected (tagged) points of the selected objects by the same factor.
+The modelling action "Scale 3D" (shortcut: <S>, note the capital S!) scales all three axes of the selected objects or the selected (tagged) points of the selected objects by the same factor.

 The modelling action "Scale 2D" (shortcut: <s>) scales just two axes of the selected objects or the selected (tagged) points of the selected objects.
 Those axes are XY in a Front-view, ZY in a Side-view, and XZ in a Top-view.